chemgymrl/chemgymrl/docs/lesson_1_react.md

 ### Part 1

-In this lesson I will be taking you through how our reaction bench environment works and how an RL agent might interact with the environment.
+In this lesson, I will be taking you through how our reaction bench environment works and how an RL agent might interact with the environment.

-The reaction bench environment is meant to, as it sounds, simulate a reaction, in most reaction benches the agent will have a number of reagents and the ability to play with the environmental conditions of the reaction and through doing this the agent is trying to maximize the yield of a certain desired material.
-For the reaction bench we use a reaction file which specifies the mechanics of a certain reaction or multiple reactions.
-For instance the Wurtz reaction is made up of 6 different reactions and as such is a very complicated reaction which the agent has to try and learn the mechanisms of the reaction environment it is in.
-For this lesson we will be using a simplified version of the wurtz reaction to introduce you to how actions affect the environment.
+The reaction bench environment is meant to, as it sounds, simulate a reaction, in most reaction benches the agent will have several reagents and the ability to play with the environmental conditions of the reaction, and through doing this the agent is trying to maximize the yield of a certain desired material.
+For the reaction bench, we use a reaction file that specifies the mechanics of a certain reaction or multiple reactions.
+For instance, the Wurtz reaction is made up of 6 different reactions and as such is a very complicated reaction in which the agent has to try and learn the mechanisms of the reaction environment it is in.
+For this lesson, we will be using a simplified version of the Wurtz reaction to introduce you to how actions affect the environment.

 Below is just some simple code that loads our desired environment